Galaxy Issue Management¶

 While the three labels sets indicating kind, status, and area are required there are several other labels that are be useful and/or have special purpose.

 proceduresis a special tag that indicates that the issue is related to project governance, and it overrides the need for the trio of kind/status/area tags, and these are never auto-flagged for triage.
-More details are available in the ORGANIZATION document.
+More details are available in the Galaxy Core Governance document.

 planningis also a special tag that indicates the issue is related to larger-scale issue planning.
 These issues are typically meta-issues containing checklists and references to other issues which are subcomponents and stepping stones necessary for issue resolution.
 These can utilize the